codalab/codalab-competitions/docs/SETUP.md

 From here, you may enter in any relevant information pertaining to your project.
 A few things that must be decided are:

 1. Whether you will use AWS or Azure for storage
-2. What your SSL certs will be named
+2. SSL Certs and their locations
 3. Where your log files will live

 ## Storage